omeka/omeka-s-developer/docs/key_concepts/media_ingesters_renderers.md

 - **oembed**: Display an oEmbed image or HTML
 - **youtube**: Display a YouTube iframe

-Note that the "upload" and "url" ingesters don't have a correspondingly-named renderer.
+Note that the "upload" and "url" ingesters don't have a similarly-named renderer.
 This is because they both use the generic "file" renderer, which renders files according to their media type or extension (configurable in the `file_renderers` config).
 So, when writing a custom ingester, you may find that using an already-registered